🏃♂️Early mile markers, long marathon 🎨

 This surprised a lot of my friends, and I tried assuring them that this wasn't forgiveness: yeah okay I was still upset, but complete separation wasn't necessary.
 This feeling didn't last long.
 I found something while cleaning out my closet that brought all of last year back.
 I was overcome with emotion, and that got me to the place I needed to be to cut off contact again.

 Time doesn't heal all wounds.
-Some go gangrenous, and those, you have to amputate.
+The wound she left is gangrenous, and those, you have to amputate.

 Aside: breakups offer very interesting failure modes in storytelling and friendships.
 For example: if you're with someone uncompromising, and you settle for 10% of any dispute, after a break-up friends will never believe (or understand the implications of) you compromising 90%, they'll bias towards modeling it/feeling it as 50/50.
 Additionally, if folks are nominally friends with both of you and you have conflicting stories, even if yours are absolutely, factually the more correct one, people will split the difference in their heads to the middle of both sides they hear.